 The opening kicks off the 2015 SOAC Focus Series on perspective.
 This year’s events explore the connection of people, disciplines, and the ideas that draw meaning to our worldview.
 The Print Exhibition is the first of five events in the series.
-The show reveals perspectives on printmaking and communicates the perspective of the print’s maker while revealing to viewers truths about themselves through their consideration and interpretation of the work.
+The show reveals perspectives on printmaking and communicates the maker’s outlook, while revealing to viewers truths about themselves through their consideration and interpretation of the work.

 Exhibition Run: February 4 – March 4